caminhathiago/imos_cwb_wavebuoys/README.md

 #### Outputs

-Processing results will be saved in the output directory `processed`, which will be created in the specified in the configuration (see below).
+Processing results are saved in the output directory `processed` created in the specified in the configuration (see below).
 For programmatic usage, outputs are saved only if save_outputs is set to True in the run method.

  <pre> /path/to/sdcard/files/processed/ </pre>